Hawraa7/Portfolio-Project-2/README.md

   #### Features Left to implement
   * When there is time, I would like to expand this cultural quiz game to include another type of culturals questions.(.......)

+## Testing

+* I tested running the game in different browsers: Chrome, Firefox, Safari.

+* I confirmed that the game results are always run.

+* I confirmed that the header, options in radio button and results are all readable and easy to understand.

+* I confirmed that the colors and images chosen are easy to read and accessible by running it through lighthouse in devtools.

+(screenshot lal testing)

+* I confirmed that this project is responsive, looks good and functions on all standard screen sizes using the devtools device toolbar.

+### Bugs

+#### Solved bugs

+(bade ishra7 3n lperformance)

+### Validator Testing

+* HTML

+  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org)

+* CSS
+  - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/)

+* JavaScript
+  - No errors were found when passing through the official [Jshint validator](https://jshint.com/)

+  (tafasil 3n ljavascript wl function)

+  ### Unfixed Bugs

+  No Unfixed bugs

+  ## Deployment

+* The site was deployed to GitHub pages.
+The steps to deploy are as follows:

+  - In the GitHub repository, navigate to the Settings tab

+  - From the source section drop-down menu, select the Master Branch

+  - Once the master branch has been selected, the page provided the link to the completed website.

+  The live link can be found here- https://hawraa7.github.io/Portfolio-Project-2/

+  ## Credits

+  ### Media

+* The images was taken from [Pexels](https://www.pexels.com/)